PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Introduction

-To address the challenges of facial animation control in talking face generation, we propose a novel framework based on implicit keypoint deformation.
-First, we propose a Lip-audio Alignment Control (LAC) module, providing several preset styles and allowing for adjustable lip movement scales through a multiplicative factor.
-It begins with an expression predictor that employs a style-aware auto-regressive generator to produce a talking face with a specific speaking style, complemented by a lip refiner to enhance synchronization accuracy.
-To further edit speaking styles at the word level, we introduce an edit module that modifies the motion projection of specific pronunciation patterns, such as "d\textbf{u}ck" "t\textbf{oo}" and "b\textbf{ee}", to achieve personalized speaking styles.
+To address these challenges, we propose a novel and efficient talking face generation framework, \textbf{PC-Talk}, which enables precise facial animation control on several aspects such as speaking style and emotional expression.
+First, we propose a Lip-Audio alignment Control (LAC) module to achieve lip synchronization with diverse speaking styles.
+We first employ a style encoder to project both reference speaking style videos and preset style codes into a unified style space, enabling the model to support both types of style inputs during inference and thereby meeting the requirement for talking habit customization based on the input source.
+After that, we use a style-aware auto-regressive generator to produce talking face sequences conditioned on the desired speaking style.
+The scale of lip movements can be adjusted via a multiplicative factor applied to the output.
+To further edit speaking styles for different lip articulation, we introduce an edit module that modifies the motion projection of specific lip articulation.
 Second, we introduce an EMotion Control (EMC) module that can produce vivid emotional expressions.
-This module employs a subtraction operation to isolate pure emotional deformations, enabling the synthesis of highly expressive and emotionally distinct talking faces.
-Moreover, for complex emotional expressions, our approach enables the independent generation of emotions in specific facial regions, followed by seamless composition, leveraging the inherent bond between implicit keypoints and facial landmarks.
+This module decomposes pure emotional deformations to synthesize highly expressive and emotionally distinct talking faces.
+Moreover, for compound emotional expressions, our approach enables the independent generation of emotions in specific facial regions, followed by seamless composition, leveraging the inherent bond between implicit keypoints and facial landmarks.
 Additionally, this module supports gaining emotional information from multiple optional sources, including explicit categorical labels, audio intonation, and the semantic content of the spoken text.

 In summary, our contributions are as follows: